Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 When viewing the questions or articles there is a search box at the top right that will search the question subject and body of the KB articles, questions, and answers.
 It will highlight the search text if it is part of the subject in the results grid after you hit “Enter” to perform the search.

 This feature has been expanded to also search articles by tag as well.

 Note: The Predictive Search drop down search box only will query Article Titles.
-If you are looking for a string that is outside of an Article Title simply hit Enter of the Magnified glass will result in a full query.
-You might see a "No Data Found"
+If you are looking for a string that is outside of an Article title simply hit Enter or click on the magnifying glass and it will result in a full query.
+You might see "No Data Found"